Marketcircle/AXElements/README.markdown

 - switch to RedCarpet when YARD supports it
   + remember to update all documentation for new advantages

+## Test Suite

+The nature of this library requires that the tests take over your computer while they run.

+The tests aren't programmed to do anything destructive, but if you interfere with them something could go wrong.

 ## Contributing to AXElements

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet